 Are You an Entrepreneur?
 4 Questions Will Help You Find Out.
+These criteria separate entrepreneurs from small-business owners, and yes, there is a difference.

 Everywhere you look, young, modern thought-leaders are cashing-in on the entrepreneurial lifestyle.
 They've got the flashy headlines, the lucrative funding -- even their own exclusive dating websites.
 Society is worshipping at the altar of venture capitalism and extolling open-concept office spaces.
 And "entrepreneur" has become a trendy buzzword.